-In October, 2016, the FASB issued ASU 2016-16 Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory.
-The Update requires an entity to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
-Consequently, the amendments in this Update eliminate the exception for an intra-entity transfer of an asset other than inventory.
-The amendments in this Update align the recognition of income tax consequences for intra-entity transfers of assets other than inventory with International Financial Reporting Standards (IFRS).
+In October 2016, the FASB issued ASU 2016-16 Income Taxes (Topic 740): - Intra-Entity Transfers of Assets Other Than Inventory.
+This Update requires an entity to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 For public business entities, the amendments are effective, on a modified retrospective basis, for annual reporting periods beginning after December 15, 2017, including interim reporting periods within those annual reporting periods.
-Application of this guidance is not expected to have a material impact on the Association's financial condition or results of operations.
+The Association does not expect these amendments to have a material effect on its financial statements.

-In August, 2016, the FASB issued ASU 2016-15 Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments (a consensus of the Emerging Issues Task Force).
-Stakeholders had indicated there was diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
-The Update addresses eight specific cash flow issues with the objective of reducing the existing diversity in practice.
+In August 2016, the FASB issued ASU 2016-15 Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments (a consensus of the Emerging Issues Task Force).
+This Update eliminates diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
+The Update addresses eight specific cash flow issues with the objective of reducing existing diversity in practice.
 The amendments are effective for public business entities for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted, including adoption in an interim period.
 An entity that elects early adoption must adopt all of the amendments in the same period.
 The amendments are to be applied using a retrospective transition method to each period presented.
-Application of this guidance is not expected to have a material impact on the Association's financial condition or results of operations.
+The Association elected retrospective early adoption of this guidance.
+The criteria of the standard were not significantly different from the Association's policy in place at adoption.
+Application of the guidance had no impact on the Association's Statements of Cash Flows.

-In June, 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The Update improves financial reporting by requiring timelier recording of credit losses on financial instruments.
 It requires an organization to measure all expected credit losses for financial assets held at the reporting date.
 Financial institutions and other organizations will use forwardlooking information to better estimate their credit losses.
-Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
-Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
-The ASU requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 Additionally, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
-The Update will take effect for U.S. Securities and Exchange Commission (SEC) filers for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-For public business entities that are not SEC filers, it will take effect for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-For all other organizations, the ASU will take effect for fiscal years beginning after December 15, 2020, and for interim periods within fiscal years beginning after December 15, 2021.
+For public companies that are not SEC filers, it will take effect for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
 Early application will be permitted for all organizations for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The Association will apply the ASU guidance as a public business entity that is not a SEC filer.
 The Association is in the process of evaluating what effects the guidance may have on the statements of financial condition and results of operations.